-William H. “Bill” Carr was a U.S. Deputy Marshal commissioned in the Western District Court at Fort Smith, Arkansas in 1887.
-He was later commissioned in the Southern District of Indian Territory at Paris, Texas and in the Kansas District Court at Wichita.
+William H. “Bill” Carr was a U.S. Deputy Marshal commissioned in the Western District Court at Fort Smith, Arkansas, in 1887.
+He was later commissioned in the Southern District of Indian Territory at Paris, Texas, and in the Kansas District Court at Wichita.
 In April 1889, he arrested Harris Austin, a Chickasaw Indian charged with murder.
-When Austin resisted arrest, gunplay erupted and the outlaw was wounded three times.
-He would be hanged at Fort Smith, Arkansas the following year.
+When Austin resisted arrest, gunplay erupted, and the outlaw was wounded three times.
+He would be hanged at Fort Smith, Arkansas, the following year.

 Later that year, in August, Carr confronted a gang of whiskey runners crossing the Red River Bridge into Indian Territory.
-The outlaws quickly turned around escaping back into Texas.
+The outlaws quickly turned around, escaping back into Texas.
 However, one of them who was left behind, a man named Lewis Jackson, was shot and killed by Carr.

 Though Carr had a solid reputation as a U.S. Deputy Marshal, he was also allegedly friends with outlaws, Will and Bob Christian.
-When the Christians, along with several other outlaws, broke out of jail in Oklahoma City in June 1895, killing Chief of Police, Milt Jones and wounding the jailer and two innocent bystanders, Carr would soon be implicated in assisting the outlaws with their escape.
+When the Christians, along with several other outlaws, broke out of jail in Oklahoma City in June 1895, killing Chief of Police Milt Jones and wounding the jailer and two innocent bystanders, Carr would soon be implicated in assisting the outlaws with their escape.
 Though the vast majority of lawmen who were acquainted with Carr felt Oklahoma County Sheriff C. H. Deford made the charges against Carr in an attempt to clear his office of any negligence, Carr would later be arrested anyway.

-In the meantime, he continued to serve as a U.S. Deputy Marshal as on October 17, 1895, he arrested four murderers, who were wanted for the murder of John Swilling near Tecumseh, Indian Territory.
+In the meantime, he continued to serve as a U.S. Deputy Marshal as on October 17, 1895; he arrested four murderers who were wanted for the murder of John Swilling near Tecumseh, Indian Territory.

 As the investigation into the escape of the Christian brothers continued, some of Carr’s friends attempted to get him out of the country.
 However, Carr was eventually indicted by a Grand Jury for assisting the outlaws.
 The lawman then raised the $14,000 bond by selling his property and personal possessions.
-Then, for reasons unknown, he skipped his bond and was “officially” never heard from again.
-Some speculated that he went to Texas while others thought he remained in Indian Territory.
+Then, he skipped his bond for reasons unknown and was “officially” never heard from again.
+Some speculated that he went to Texas, while others thought he remained in Indian Territory.

-The newspapers of the day then tried to link Carr with a number of wanted fugitives.
+The newspapers of the day then tried to link Carr with several wanted fugitives.
 In 1896, the Beaver County, Oklahoma Territory newspaper reported that Carr was with Bill Doolin when Doolin attempted to make terms with lawmen and give himself up.
 Later that year, the Guthrie Daily Leader reported: “while playing with an old revolver, the 5-year-old son of Bill Carr, the noted outlaw, shot himself through the stomach, dying in a short time.”

-In the meantime, another man named John Reeves, with the help of a woman was charged with secreting the guns to the Christian Gang which allowed them to escape and was sentenced to the Kansas penitentiary on December 21, 1896.
+In the meantime, another man named John Reeves, with the help of a woman was charged with secreting the guns to the Christian Gang, which allowed them to escape and was sentenced to the Kansas penitentiary on December 21, 1896.
 However, William Carr was still a wanted man.